realJohnDoe/idea-craft/memory-bank/progress.md

 - Resolved `lucide-react` import issues by removing the mock alias and using the actual library, with all tests now passing.
 - Used `title` attributes for UI elements to enhance test reliability and maintain accessibility.
 - Integrated reusable components like `AttributeEditor` and `EditActions.tsx` to reduce code duplication and improve maintainability.
+- Identified and resolved a styling issue with the cancel icon in `EditActions.tsx` by using `text-red` to align with the custom color definition in `tailwind.config.ts`, after standard Tailwind color classes were overridden.
+The user declined further styling changes, confirming the current state is acceptable.